-Learned Happiness, that is, the skill set required to cultivate happiness, has been a focus and study of mine for over a decade.
+Learned Happiness, that is, the skill set required to cultivate happiness, has been a focus and study of mine for decades.
 I have designed strategies, techniques and resources for teaching the cultivation of health and well-being.
 Whether you are suffering from loss, depression, stress, helplessness, hopelessness, addictions, trauma, insomnia, anxiety, anger, meaninglessness, isolation, relationship challenges, or a deep lack of self-confidence and self-esteem, I can offer you a variety of ways to resolve your suffering and experience clarity, perspective, a purposeful path, and peace.

 “Happiness is not a state to arrive at, but a manner of traveling.”